Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Why Blackheath basements trigger party wall requirements:

-Excavating below neighboring foundations triggers the Party Wall Act.
+Excavating neighbouring foundations below triggers the Party Wall Act.
 In Blackheath, you’re typically excavating 2-3 meters below ground level, far deeper than the shallow foundations of adjacent Victorian properties.

 The Act requires notices when excavating:

-• Within 3 meters of neighboring buildings and going deeper than their foundations
+- Within 3 meters of neighbouring buildings and going deeper than their foundations

-• Within 6 meters of neighboring buildings and going deeper than a 45-degree line from their foundation base
+- Within 6 meters of neighbouring buildings and going deeper than a 45-degree line from their foundation base

 Every Blackheath basement excavation we’ve surveyed meets one or both criteria.